dade92/side_channel_attack_suite/trace_aligner/README.md

     computing the auto correlation of the trace.
     The auto correlation is plotted, this is useful to see patterns in the traces.
+    Consider that the tool takes as input a list of files to analyze, not only one single file: in this way the analysis is still possible with different single "long" traces.

     Usage:
     ./trace_aligner.out configFile